 Next time you’re about to buy fish from the grocery store’s meat department take a minute to note the price.
 Then ask the person behind the counter if it’s been previously frozen.
 The answer is almost always yes.
 Now take a minute to walk over to the freezer section and notice the price for the same fish there.
 You’ve been getting ripped off for years by this trick!

 Price isn’t the only reason to opt for frozen.
-Since fish is frozen right on board the ship where it’s caught it’s often tastes fresher once it’s properly defrosted at home.
+Since fish is frozen right on board the ship where it’s caught, it often tastes fresher once it’s properly defrosted at home.
 You won’t have to fix it within 2 days of bringing it home, either.

 16. Shop seasonally, or shop the freezer section